malaalam/ROSeq/README.md

 The Research Article and Supplementary Material is available for download [here](https://www.biorxiv.org/content/early/2018/07/22/374025).

-The R code used for producing differential analysis results with methods like SCDE, ROTS, MAST and Wilcoxon-Rank Sum will shortly be made available for download.
+The R code used for producing differential analysis results with methods like SCDE, ROTS, MAST and Wilcoxon-Rank Sum is also avaialable for download in the directory "04_R_code.zip" available in the **Release** section of the repository, in case you wish to reproduce the results.

 ## Getting Started

 As a first step, download the complete ROSeq [repository](https://github.com/malaalam/ROSeq) on to your PC.
 This would provide the files needed to run the Tutorial Below.

-Also, go to the **Releases** Section of the repository and download the executables specific to your operating system.
+Also, go to the **Release** Section of the repository and download the executables specific to your operating system.
 Support is provided for Windows, macOS and Linux.

 ## Tutorial